Lija Athletic F.C.

 Lija Athletic Football Club, commonly referred to as Lija Athletic, is a football team originating from the village of Lija, Malta.
 The present club was founded in 1949 and has competed in the Maltese Premier League five times.
-The 2024–25 Maltese Challenge League campaign, saw Lija Athletic getting relegated to the National Amateur League I on the final day of the season, missing out on safety by just one point in a heartbreaking finish.
+During the 2025–26 BOV Amateur League 1 campaign, Lija Athletic narrowly missed out on promotion back to the BOV Challenge League following a disappointing start to the season.
+However, the team regained momentum on Matchday 6 with a victory over eventual champions Attard.
+This result sparked an impressive run of form, as Lija went on to record a 12-match unbeaten streak—the longest in the league.
+Despite this resurgence, it ultimately proved insufficient to secure a return to the second tier of Maltese football.